ezratech/ezhealth/README.md

 > ## Welcome - Log In - Register

 - Users can choose to login to open the login page when they already have an account to log in by Email or can quickly log in via Facebook or Google.
-Or request to reset password via Email.
+- Users can request to reset password via Email.
 - If you don't have an account, you can click register to open the registration page to register a new account by Email.

 <p align="center"><img src="/src/assets/images/screenshots/welcome/welcome.png" width="400">&nbsp;&nbsp;&nbsp;&nbsp;<img src="/src/assets/images/screenshots/welcome/register.png" width="400"><img src="/src/assets/images/screenshots/welcome/login.png" width="400">&nbsp;&nbsp;&nbsp;&nbsp;<img src="/src/assets/images/screenshots/welcome/solveproblems.png" width="400"><p>